 As you might remember from the previous paragraph, all the valuable data about NFT is inside a signature.
 If somebody will screenshot an NFT, he will not get access to the signature.
 It will just be a regular image of the artwork that he can share, look at and admire.

 Can a person who made a shot sell it as a digital asset?

 One simple rule in our world applies to sales: you can’t sell anything you do not own.
 And the same concept is applied to NFTs and other digital assets.
-Screenshotting NFTs does not give you any ownership right, so you can’t sell the original copy of the NFT without authenticity.
+Screenshotting NFTs does not give you any verified ownership, so you can’t sell the original copy of the NFT without authenticity.

 But a person with a screenshot can try to conduct a type of fraudulent scheme.
 He can deceive other users who don’t have enough knowledge about NFT platforms or just starting.
 By doing that, criminals can sell plenty of NFT screenshots that have no value without a signature.
 That is why each new NFT user should carefully examine the topic before becoming an NFT buyer.

 What to do if my NFT art piece got screenshotted?